 Download more information here.
 You may download the cover letter, here.

-The International Training Grant is SRI's newest grant, with the application process open at the beginning of each year.
+The International Training Grant application process opens at the beginning of each year.
 This grant is for International SRI In Training or Regular Members who are Early Career Researchers*.
 While the individual must be a non-U.S. citizen, they may be currently training in the U.S. The idea for this grant is to obtain research experience in an institution/laboratory outside of their home country, as well as in a lab which they are not currently in, for a 4-8 week period, as well as to support attendance at SRI's Annual Meeting.
 Training must take place July 1 - June 30.

 Every application must have a cover letter, which can be downloaded here.
 For more information on the grant and how to apply, click here.